 Step 2: Select the Box and Whisker option, which specifies the Box and Whisker plot.

 Right-click on the chart, select the Format Data Series option, then select the Show inner points option.
 You can see a Box and Whisker plot as shown below.

 Example #2 – Box and Whisker Plot in Excel

-  In this example, we are going to plot the Box and Whisker plot using the five-number summary which we have discussed earlier.
+In this example, we will plot the Box and Whisker plot using the five-number summary that we have discussed earlier.

 Step 1: Compute the Minimum Maximum and Quarter values.
-MIN function allows you to give you Minimum value, MEDIAN will provide you the median Quarter.INC allows us to compute the quarter values and MAX allows us to calculate the Maximum value for the given data.
+MIN function allows you to give your Minimum value; MEDIAN will provide you the median Quarter.INC allows us to compute the quarter values, and MAX allows us to calculate the maximum value for the given data.
 See the screenshot below for five-number summary statistics.

 Step 3: Now, we are about to add the boxes as the first part of this plot.
 Select the data from B24:D26 for boxes (remember Q1 – Minimum and Maximum – Q3 are for the Whiskers?)

 Step 4: Go to the Insert tab on the excel ribbon and navigate to Recommended Charts under the Charts section.

 Step 5: Inside Insert Chart window > All Charts > navigate to Column Charts and select the second option, which specifies the Stack Column Chart and click OK.

 This is how it looks.